2 photos of Angela in her house

-Having cancer four times over 17 years has given me a greater awareness of life
+Having cancer 4 times over 17 years has given me a greater awareness of life

 Angela was first diagnosed with breast cancer in 1989.
-Since then, she has done what she can to help others with a diagnosis.
+Since then, she has done what she can to help others by volunteering and raising money for Breast Cancer Now.

 Attitudes were so different when I was first diagnosed